Vladislav Kirpichev

-Vladislav Ivanovich Kirpichev (Владислав Иванович Кирпичёв; born 4 September 1948) is an architect, a co-founder of EDAS - Experimental Children Architectural Studio, laureate of the UNESCO prize, laureate of the State Prize of the Russian Federation, Professor of architecture.
-He has taught at FH Frankfurt/Main, Bartlett School of Architecture (UCL) and Greenwich University School of Architecture in London, was a guest Professor Staedelschule Frankfurt, Centre for Arts and Technology (ZKM) in Karlsruhe, Aarhus School of Architecture, in Vienna (class of Professor Wolf D. Prix).
+Vladislav Ivanovich Kirpichev (Владислав Иванович Кирпичёв; born 4 September 1948) is an architect, co-founder of EDAS - Experimental Children Architectural Studio, and professor of architecture.
+He has taught at FH Frankfurt/Main, Bartlett School of Architecture (UCL) and Greenwich University School of Architecture in London.
+He was a guest professor at Staedelschule Frankfurt, Centre for Arts and Technology (ZKM) in Karlsruhe, and Aarhus School of Architecture, in Vienna.

+He is a laureate of the UNESCO prize and the State Prize of the Russian Federation.

 Biography

-Vladislav Kirpichev was born September 4, 1948, in the family of a retired military pilot, a teacher of mathematics, military and physical training in a rural school in the small village Kashtak Chelyabinsk region.
-After school Vladislav Kirpichev tried to do the aerospace faculty (faculty of space technology "Motors, appliances and machines)" in South-Ural State University, but did not get the right number of points and left for another specialty.
+Vladislav Kirpichev was born September 4, 1948, in the family of a retired military pilot, a teacher of mathematics, military and physical training in a rural school in the small village Kashtak, Chelyabinsk region.

+After school, Kirpichev tried to do the aerospace faculty (faculty of space technology "Motors, appliances and machines") in South-Ural State University, but did not get the right number of points and left for another specialty.
 Later, he decided to enter the Institute of Architecture in Moscow.